 Harwood's work for Telling Stories is about two projects in her neighborhood.
 One project was The Imagination Market that was housed in 1435 Granville Street between 1986-89.
 The other project is happening right now: the building of a 52 story condo called Vancouver House, designed by Bjarke Ingels.
 The installation pieces by Harwood look at the land and the transformations that have taken place on this land from 1850 until the present.
 It maps the transition from virgin forrest near a tidal inlet, to a large land-clearing lumber operation, to a zone for light industry that gave way to homeless people, then to a complete razing in preparation for erecting a dramatic building and a new neighborhood complex.

-from Imagination Market to Vancouver House
+Photo Essay of the transition from Imagination Market to Vancouver House |

 In her own words: